He would not leave his mother behind.

 “The Permissions are for you to go to Fritha.
 You must go to Fritha.”

-“Perhaps, we could take one of your horses . . . for the old lady?
-You could write us a Horse Permission; we could return it to the Guard at Nah-nathas.”
+“Perhaps, we could take one of your horses… for the lady?
+You could write us a Horse Permission.
+We could return it to the Guard at Nah-nathas.”

 At that very moment, Agon felt his mother’s body go slack.
 He tried to support her, but she soon slipped and slid to the ground.

-“She, she cannot travel, Sir,” he said, quickly squatting down to help her.
-Careful to keep his back to the tree, Beorgan joined him, whispering as he turned his face away from the riders, “Offer to go on with them as far as Nah-nathas—it’s on the road to Fritha.”
+“She, she cannot travel, sir,” he said, quickly squatting down to help her.
+Careful to keep his back facing the tree, Beorgan knelt down beside the young man, whispering as he turned his face away from the riders, “Offer to go on with them as far as Nah-nathas—it’s on the road to Fritha.”